com-480-data-visualization/datavis-project-2022-bcd/README.md

 * Talk about your main contributions rather than on technical details o 2 min video (not more)
 ### Processbook(max8pages)
 * Describe the path you took to obtain the final result
-* Explain challenges that you faced and design decisions that you took o Reuse the sketches/plans that you made for the first milestone, expanding them and explaining the changes
+* Explain challenges that you faced and design decisions that you took
+* Reuse the sketches/plans that you made for the first milestone, expanding them and explaining the changes
 * Care about the visual/design of this report
 * Peer assessment: include a breakdown of the parts of the project completed by each team member.